Plus98ir/DNS-Server-Config/README.md

 2. **Network Optimization (BBR):** Enables and configures TCP BBR and `fq` qdisc for optimal network congestion control and speed.
 3. **X-UI (Sanaei) Installation:** Automatically detects and installs the 3X-UI panel for proxy management if it's not already present.
 4. **AdGuard Home Configuration:**
-   * Installs AdGuard Home with a customized public configuration (Bind IP: `0.0.0.0`, Upstream: Local Unbound on `5335`).
+   * Installs AdGuard Home with a customized public configuration (Bind IP: `0.0.0.0`).
    * Optimizes cache sizes, disables unnecessary logging, and secures the DNS from public abuse.
 5. **Dynamic Access Control (IPSet & IPTables):**
    * **`restore_rules.sh`**: Rebuilds NAT and Mangle rules on boot to forward authorized traffic directly to local X-UI ports.